H is for Hakluyt

 In old times, there seem to have prevailed the most curious fancies concerning these blinds.
 One voyager in Purchas calls them the wondrous “whiskers” inside of the whale’s mouth;* another, “hogs’ bristles”; a third old gentleman in Hackluyt uses the following elegant language: “There are about two hundred and fifty fins growing on each side of his upper chop, which arch over his tongue on each side of his mouth.”

 Melville’s use of the Hakluyt quote that happens to be in Richardson’s dictionary suggests that he was, indeed, merely copying from this source.
 Still, after all of this research I have unanswered questions about what Melville knew about Hakluyt’s work, and whether he might have seen a copy.
-Melville's Marginalia Online, a virtual archive of books that Melville was known to have owned and/or borrowed, has no record of Hakluyt in his possession, though possibly there was information about Hakluyt and the one-sided exchange between Arngrímur and Münster included in another work.
+Melville's Marginalia Online, a virtual archive of books that Melville was known to have owned and/or borrowed, has no record of Hakluyt in his possession, though possibly there was information about Hakluyt and the one-sided exchange between Arngrímur and Münster included in another work?

 It’s another question entirely why Richardson chose this exact passage from Hakluyt to use in his dictionary as an example of the word “whale,” but as they say: not my whale, not my problem.